cronical/budget_dance/docs/data_from_moneydance.md

 1. The account name can be changed in Moneydance using the Tools -> Accounts menu.

-2. It must be changed in fcst.xlsm at the following locations
+2. It must be changed in the spreadsheet at the following locations
       1. tbl_accounts - it occurs in the A column and may occur in the G column
-   2. tbl_balances
+      1. tbl_balances - it occurs in the AcctName and Key columns
 3. Depending on the account it may occur in the following location
       1. tbl_retir,
-   2. tbl_retir_parms
+      1. tbl_retir_parms
+      1. tbl_invest_actl

 4. The following should be refreshed: tbl_transfers_actl by running the procedure

 ## Accounting